Almondd17/GalleryProject/README.md

 # GalleryProject
-website focusing mostly on user interface to display art
+a website focusing mainly on the UI to display art, basic frontend vanilla js, CSS, and HTML web-project. the website is running online at: doronmirsky.com